LeonSering/fair_and_fast_k_center_clustering/README.md

 # Code of ICML submission "Fair and Fast k-Center Clustering for Data Summarization"

-This is the Rust implementation for the fast Priv-Rep-kC algorithm described in our [ICML paper](https://proceedings.mlr.press/v162/angelidakis22a.html).
+This is the Rust implementation for the fast privacy preserving representative k-center (Priv-Rep-kC) algorithm described in our [ICML paper](https://proceedings.mlr.press/v162/angelidakis22a.html).
 For an instance with n data points that should be covered by at most k centers, this algorithm has a running time guarantee of $O(nk^2 + k^5)$.

 The code is a Rust library that implements a python interface, leading to the following two options to run our algorithm: